serebrianyi/lebox/README.md

-# lebox
+# leboX

-leboX is a new way to enhance the performance of you portfolio with your dormant shares.
+leboX is a new way to enhance the performance of your portfolio with your dormant shares.
 What does it mean?
 The keyword is "Securities Lending and Borrowing" (SLB).

 These days SLB is a business for institutional clients only.
 There is no centralised exchange for SLB.
 That means it is a "over the counter" business only.
 An average person has no chance to pull the benefits from this service.